andresarmento/modbus-esp8266/README.md

 1. When using Modbus IP the transport protocol is TCP (port 502).
 2. The offsets for registers are 0-based.
 So be careful when setting your supervisory system or your testing software.
 For example, in [ScadaBR](http://www.scadabr.com.br) offsets are 0-based, then, a register configured as 100 in the library is set to 100 in ScadaBR.
 On the other hand, in the [CAS Modbus Scanner](http://www.chipkin.com/products/software/modbus-software/cas-modbus-scanner/) offsets are 1-based, so a register configured as 100 in library should be 101 in this software.
 3. For API specefication refer [API.md](https://github.com/emelianov/modbus-esp8266/blob/master/API.md)
 4. Modbus RTU maximum incoming frame size is limited by Serial buffer size (128 bytes for ESP8266 HardwareSerial, user-specified for SoftwareSerial).
-That is HardwareSerial limits Write Multiple HRegs for ESP slave device is limited to 63 registers, Read Multiple HRegs/IRegs for ESP master is limited to 63 per query.
+That is HardwareSerial limits Write Multiple HRegs for ESP slave device is limited to 63 registers, Coils - to 1008, Read Multiple HRegs/IRegs for ESP master is limited to 63, Coils/Istss - to 1008 per query.
 5. Probably it's possible to use ModbusRTU with other AVR boards using <vector> from [Standard C++ for Arduino (port of uClibc++)](https://github.com/maniacbug/StandardCplusplus).

 ## Last Changes